 3. Check Network Connectivity

-Go to Settings > WiFi > make sure WiFi iPhone is connected to WiFi Network.
+Go to Settings > WiFi > make sure iPhone is connected to WiFi Network.

-Similarly, go to Settings > Cellular > toggle ON the option for Cellular Data.
+Similarly, go to Settings > Cellular and make sure Cellular Data is enabled.

 After this, try to send the iMessage again and see if you are still having problems.